-The impairment charges are driven by the lower of the recoverable amount of those CGUs mentioned above as compared with the carrying amount in aggregate of relevant assets (including property, plant and equipment, other intangible assets and right-of-use assets) belonging to those CGUs.
-This resulted from the directors' reassessment of proven and probable mining reserves and consideration of the grade of the gold mines, after referencing from recent production and technical information of these CGUs.
+The impairment charges are driven by the lower of the recoverable amount of those CGUs mentioned above as compared with the carrying amount in aggregate of relevant assets (including property, plant and equipment, other intangible assets, construction in progress and right-of-use assets) belonging to those CGUs.
+This resulted from the management's reassessment of proven and probable mining reserves and consideration of the grade of the gold mines, after referencing from recent production and technical information of these CGUs.
 The recoverable amount of those CGUs has been determined on a VIU method, which is based on certain key assumptions including the discount rate, gold price projection and estimation of mineral reserves and resources.
-The discount rates applied to the cash flow projections are in a range of 10% to 21% (2022: 10% to 18%), that reflect current market assessments of the time value of money and the risks specific to the Group (the related pre-tax rates are 12% to 28% (2022: 12% to 24%)).
+The discount rates applied to the cash flow projections are in a range of 10% to 21% (2023: 10% to 21%), that reflect current market assessments of the time value of money and the risks specific to the Group (the related pre-tax rates are 12% to 28% (2023: 12% to 28%)).
 For other key assumptions, please refer to note 15 for details.